ShaunCurtis/MD-To-HTML-Converter/MD/MD/Building a Database Application in Blazor - Part 1.md

 I use Visual Studio, so the Github repository consists of a solution with five projects.
 These are:

-1. CEC.Blazor - the core library containing everything that can be boilerplated and reused across any project.
+1. CEC.Blazor.SPA - the core library containing everything that can be boilerplated and reused across any project.
 2. CEC.Weather - this is the library shared by both the Server and WASM projests.
 Almost all the project code lives here.
 Examples are the EF DB Context, Model classes, model specific CRUD components, Bootstrap SCSS, Views, Forms, ...
-3. CEC.Blazor.Server - the Server project.
+3. CEC.Blazor.Server - the combined Server/WASM project.
 4. CEC.Blazor.WASM.Server - the WASM backend server project.
-The API Controllers with supporting code.
+Used for testing/debugging the WASM code.
 5. CEC.Blazor.WASM.Client - the WASM Client project.

+Along with the standard Nuget libraries, the solution uses *CEC.Blazor.Core* which contains the ViewManager and core View management classes.

 ## Design Philosophy

 The data side of the project is structured fairly conventionally, loosely based on the three tier - data, logical and presentation layer - model.
 The exposed data classes all run as Services and are available for dependency injection.
-The detail is covered in the second article.
+I have adopted a record based approach to the data.
+Data read from the database is immutable.
+Editing uses derived edit data classes that produce new records thet are written back to the database.
+The detail is covered in the second and third articles.

 The UI is more radical: